chipzx92/DataEngineeringI320/docs/presentations/sql/aggregate_functions/index.md

 ## COUNT(column) considered confusing (if not harmful)

+My general advice is to avoid `COUNT(column)` entirely.
+It isn't needed and it is confusing.

-To reiterate, consider the differences between the three forms of `COUNT` on this list:
+To see why, consider the differences between the three forms of `COUNT` on this list:

 ```
 id, name